xupei0610/Astar-Search/README.md

   3. _**sptest.py**_ is the **main** program who can run test.

-  4. _**sptest.sample.log**_ is a testing log who recoded a 10000-case testing results the author ran on Oct.
+  4. _**sptest.sample.log**_ is a testing log who recoded a 10000-case test's results the author ran on Oct.
 17th.

   The sptest file uses this file for a sample testing analysis.